SSyncropel Docs

 spl doctor

 You should see 7 PASS checks.
-If daemon reachable fails, run spl serve --daemon first.
+If instance reachable fails, run spl serve first.

 spl namespace list